Michele Bachmann: Activism

-Bachmann grew up in a Democratic family and has said she became a Republican during her senior year at Winona State University.
+She grew up in a Democratic family and has said she became a Republican during her senior year at Winona State University.
 She told the Star Tribune that she was reading Gore Vidal's 1973 novel Burr and that Vidal "was kind of mocking the Founding Fathers and I just thought—I just remember reading the book, putting it in my lap, looking out the window and thinking, 'You know what?
 I don't think I am a Democrat.
 I must be a Republican.'"
 While still a registered Democrat, she and her then-fiancé, Marcus, were motivated to join the anti-abortion movement after watching Francis Schaeffer's 1976 Christian documentary film How Should We Then Live?
-They prayed outside clinics and engaged in sidewalk interference, an activity in which anti-abortion activists attempt to persuade women entering clinics not to get abortions.
-She has since made statements supportive of sidewalk interference.
-She supported Jimmy Carter for president in 1976, and she and her husband worked on his campaign.
-During Carter's presidency, she became disappointed with his approach to public policy, support for legalized abortion and economic decisions she held responsible for increased gas prices.
+They prayed outside clinics and engaged in sidewalk counseling, an activity in which anti-abortion activists attempt to persuade women entering clinics not to get abortions.
+She has since made statements supportive of sidewalk counseling.
+Bachmann supported Jimmy Carter for president in 1976, and together with her husband, Bachmann worked on Carter's campaign.
+During Carter's presidency, she became disappointed with his approach to public policy, support for legalized abortion, and economic decisions she held responsible for increased gas prices.
 In the 1980 presidential election, she voted for Ronald Reagan and worked for his campaign.

 Bachmann's political activism gained media attention at an anti-abortion protest in 1991.
 She and approximately 30 other protesters went to a Ramsey County Board meeting where $3 million was to be appropriated to build a morgue for the county at St. Paul-Ramsey Medical Center, now known as Regions Hospital.
 The Medical Center performed abortions and employed pro-choice activist Jane Hodgson.
 Bachmann voiced her opposition to tax dollars going to the hospital; to the Star Tribune, she said, "in effect, since 1973, I have been a landlord of an abortion clinic, and I don't like that distinction".
-In 1993, she and six other cofounders started the K–12 New Heights Charter School in Stillwater.
+In 1993, she and six other co-founders started the K–12 New Heights Charter School in Stillwater.
 The publicly funded school's charter mandated that it be non-sectarian in all programs and practices, but the school soon developed a strong Christian orientation.
 Parents of students at the school complained and the superintendent of schools warned her that the school was in violation of state law.
 Six months after the school's founding, she resigned and the Christian orientation was removed from the curriculum, allowing the school to keep its charter.
 She then began speaking against a state-mandated set of educational standards, including her opposition to School-to-Work policies, which propelled her into politics.
 In November 1999, she and four other Republicans were candidates in an election for the school board of Stillwater; they were not elected.